docker/docs/engine/security/trust/trust_delegation.md

 gets added with `docker trust signer add` we will add their key to the `targets/releases` delegation automatically.

-## Configuring the Notary Cli
+## Configuring the Notary CLI

-Some of the more advanced features of Docker Content Trust require the Notary Cli.
-To install and configure the Notary Cli follow:
+Some of the more advanced features of DCT require the Notary CLI.
+To install and configure the Notary CLI:

 1) Download the [client](https://github.com/theupdateframework/notary/releases)
 and ensure that it is available on your path